MIDDLESEX MERIT TABLE

 5.9 The team that finishes at the top of each Division at the end of the league programmes will be declared the winner.

-6.1 Following the conclusion of the league programme there will be KO Cup Competition for each Merit Table.
-The Semi-Final matches shall be between the first and fourth placed teams in the final table and the second and third placed teams at the grounds of the teams that finished highest in the final table (unless the Organiser decides otherwise).
+6.1 Following the conclusion of the league programme there will be a playoff competition for the teams in MMT 2 to MMT 6 with the winners being promoted alongside the Division Winners.
+For MMT1 where there is no promotion there will instead be an end of season KO Cup Competition The Semi-Final matches shall be between the second and fifth placed teams in the final table and the third and fourth placed teams at the grounds of the teams that finished highest in the final table (unless the Organiser decides otherwise).

-6.2 The Finals match of each Division shall be played on 8th April 2016 between the winners of the Semi-Final matches of that Division at a ground to be determined by the organiser.
+6.2 The Finals match of each Division both Play Off and Cup shall be played on 14th April 2018 between the winners of the Semi-Final matches of that Division at a ground to be determined by the organiser.